Our members have a formal appointment at the University and are predominantly based in the Department of Social & Policy Sciences.

 - The role of angels in contemporary mourning

 I joined the University of Bath in 2006.
 From 2011-15, I was director of the Centre for Death & Society, and on my retirement from university employment in Sept 2015 became Honorary Professor.
-As well as giving presentations around the world and continuing to work with CDAS (e.g. media, organising seminars), I am now writing three books that bring together my past 25 years' work:
+Though I am not taking on any new PhD students, I remain active as a scholar, working with CDAS (e.g. organising seminars, media), giving presentations around the world and writing three books that bring together my past 25 years' work:

-- A book n the roles of the dead in contemporary society.
+2. A book on the roles of the dead in contemporary society.

 Kate joined CDAS in January 2010, where she acted as Programme Leader for the Foundation Degree in Funeral Services until 2012.
 Since completing her PhD in 2007, Kate has had articles and book chapters published on funeral costs, state support for funerals, mortuary practice, professional development, cemetery usage, the experience of researching in this area, and public dying.
 She is co-editor of the journal Mortality and in 2016 is acting as a Special Adviser to the Government's Work and Pensions Select Committee Inquiry on Bereavement Benefits.